AirTag for Supply Chain

 That gap between tiers is where problems breed quietly.
 A pallet lands at the wrong dock.
 A returnable sits at a customer site two weeks past its cycle time.
 A trailer is still at the port three days after the BOL said it moved.
 Nobody finds out until someone asks, and nobody asks until something downstream goes wrong.

-AirTags are small enough economically to fill the middle tier. $29 a unit is cheap enough to put on every returnable, every trailer, every important pallet — not just the ones with a hundred-thousand-dollar invoice attached.
+Find My-compatible tags are small enough economically to fill the middle tier.
+TagLogger tags start at $15 hardware with service falling to $7.50/tag/mo at 80+ tags (live pricing) — cheap enough to put on every returnable, every trailer, every important pallet, not just the ones with a hundred-thousand-dollar invoice attached.
 And the Find My network already has relay coverage across warehouses, ports, and transit corridors; it's where Apple devices spend most of their day.

 Supply chain use cases AirTag tracking fits